Analysis | When did the Jan. 6 rally become a march to the Capitol?

 Trump’s involvement in the rally at the Ellipse meant booting some of the originally slated speakers.
 Dustin Stockton, a former Breitbart employee who was helping plan the event, helped find space for them at a rally the prior evening, which had been organized by a group called the 80 Percent Coalition.

 The three discrete protests — Wild Protest, the one at the Ellipse and the one on Jan.
 5 — became part of one coordinated event, renamed the March to Save America.
-(The domain marchtosaveamerica.com was registered on December 30.)
+(The domain MarchtoSaveAmerica.com was registered on Dec.
+30.)

 At some point on Jan.
 3, the event’s website was updated to include an actual march.
 That morning, the event details simply identified that a rally would be held at the White House on the morning of Jan.
 6.